 We work with owners, managers, local authorities, developers and others to conserve Devon’s designed landscapes, particularly those which might be at risk: gardens, parks, public parks and cemeteries, both private and public, in both urban and rural areas.
-We can offer advice to owners and managers of designed landscapes with the Trust's Conservation Officer and the Conservation Committee drawing on their and others' expertise and on the wealth of information held in the Trust's archive.
+We can offer advice to owners and managers of designed landscapes.
+The Trust's Conservation Committee draws on the expertise of the Trust's Conservation Officer, a highly experienced historic landscape consultant, and its members as well as the wealth of information held in the Trust's archive.
 We welcome comments, enquiries or suggestions to [email protected] about any of the county's historic gardens, particularly if they are under threat in any way.
 The Trust offers Conservation Grants for projects in important designed landscapes in Devon and occasionally practical help.

 We also work with other conservation organizations in the county like Devon Historic Buildings Trust, Exeter Civic Society and Devon History Society.
 For example, we worked with the Devon Historic Buildings Trust to restore a pavilion at RHS Rosemoor and helped the Exeter Historic Buildings Trust with a new garden at 21 The Mint.
 We also work with local authorities, for example with Torbay Borough Council on the recreation of the Lutyen's garden at the Drum Inn, Cockington and the Rock Walk in Torbay.
 The Trust was instrumental in the establishment of the Exeter Dissenters' Graveyard Trust and has supported its restoration of the 18th century dissenters' graveyard on Magdalen Street in Exeter.